vinkla/wordplate/README.md

 To install dependencies, navigate to your project root and run ```composer install --prefer-dist```.

 ##### Usage
-All configuration should be done within `framework/init.php`.
+All configuration should be done within `framework/config.php`.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.

 To-do
 --------------
-- Move all configuration to init.php in admin framework.
+- Move all configuration to config.php.
 - Test if [remove_menu_page()](http://codex.wordpress.org/Function_Reference/remove_menu_page) is less buggy in new versions of WordPress.
 - Add coding conventions and styleguide.